uber/RemoteShuffleService/README.md

 Remote Shuffle Service could use a [Apache ZooKeeper](https://zookeeper.apache.org/) cluster and register live service instances in ZooKeeper.
 Spark applications will look up ZooKeeper to find and use active Remote Shuffle Service instances.

-In this configuration, ZooKeeper serves as a Service Registry for Remote Shuffle Service, and we need to add those parameters when starting RSS server and Spark application.
+In this configuration, ZooKeeper serves as a **Service Registry** for Remote Shuffle Service, and we need to add those parameters when starting RSS server and Spark application.

-### Run RSS Server with ZooKeeper as service registry
+### Step 1: Run RSS Server with ZooKeeper as service registry

 - Assume there is a ZooKeeper server `zkServer1`.
 Pick up a server in your environment, e.g. `server1`.
 Run RSS server jar file (**remote-shuffle-service-xxx-server.jar**) as a Java application on `server1`, for example,